Joao4569/farm_fresh/README.md

 Next I then created a xml sitemap.
 A sitemap file ensures search engines will crawl every essential page on Farm Fresh.

-1. I implemented meta tags with a description of Farm Fresh and keywords that i found to be usefull.
+1. I implemented meta tags with a description of Farm Fresh and keywords that i found to be useful.
 2. I made use of some strong tags and changed some of the text on templates to better suite my selected keywords.
 3. Throughout the production of this application I made use of some things to better optimize the site for Googles search engine:
   - I made use of good semantics.